Everything We Know About Wonder Woman 1984 So Far

 Will we see Themyscira again?

 Short answer?
 Yes!
-The trailer already gave us a brief glimpse of Wonder Woman’s Amazon homeland, showing what looks to be some sort of organized competition.
+The trailer already gave us a brief glimpse of Wonder Woman’s Amazon homeland, showing what looks to be some sort of organised competition.

 “It’s what we’re calling the Amazon Olympics, like American Ninja Warrior meets Cirque du Soleil, meets extreme sports,” Obopta said.